Gutenberg-Jahrbuch

 The Gutenberg-Jahrbuch is an annual periodical publication covering the history of printing and the book.
 Its focus is on incunables, early printing, and the life and work of Johannes Gutenberg, inventor of the modern printed book.
 It has been published since 1926 by the Internationale Gutenberg-Gesellschaft, the international association for the study of the history and development of printing technology and written media.

-Dr Stephan Füssel was editor from 1994-2022.
+Gerhard Lauer is editor since 2023.